 To create a TM, follow these steps:

-You can create TM records from scratch and edit existing TM records of a particular TM.
+You can create TM records from scratch, edit and delete existing TM records of a particular TM or all available TMs.

 To create a TM record, follow these steps: